daxAKAhackerman/testing-tor-network/README.md

 1. Create a Dockerfile containing your service
 2. Install TOR in it.
 You can check the [Dockerfile](docker/Dockerfile), or even better [the official TOR documentation](https://community.torproject.org/onion-services/setup/install/).
 3. Be sure to start the TOR service in your entrypoint or command
 4. Populate your `/etc/tor/torrc` file.
-The CLI provides a command to give the directives you need: `python cli/main.py containers get-hs-torrc <hs-container-name>`.
+The CLI provides a command to give the directives you need: `python cli/main.py container get-hs-torrc <hs-container-name>`.
 This will print the full torrc file that you need to put in your container in order for it to be able to connect to the TOR testing network.
 You will probably need to adjust a few directives (ex: the port to forward the HS traffic to).
 Note that you need to have a working network with a HS node for the command to work.
 5. Choose an IP address for your service.
 By default, the CLI will always exclude the first 32 IP addresses of the subnet to assign IPs to the nodes, so choose an IP in this range (excluding `.0` and `.1` since they are used by Docker).
 If you need more than 30 IPs, you can adjust the `NUMBER_OF_FIRST_IPS_TO_EXCLUDE` variable in `cli/container.py`.
 6. Start your container using the correct network (ex: `docker start --network testing-tor --ip THE_IP_YOU_CHOSE mycontainer`).